catseye/Castile/README.md

       make list(value:v, next:l) as list|void
     }

-In this, `list|void` is a union type, which is the moral equivalent of saying that the value is "nullable".
-In order to access any of the concrete types of the union, one must use `typecase`:
+In this, `list|void` is a union type.
+In this case it is expressing the fact that the value can be either a `list` or `void` — the moral equivalent of "nullable".
+In order to access any of the concrete types of a union type, one must use `typecase`:

     fun max(l: list|void) {
       u = l;